· ·

 Instructions for this Recipe

-Using a Box Grater, shred the provolone and mozzarella cheese.
-Mince the garlic.
+Using a handheld grater, shred the provolone and mozzarella cheese.

 Make the Pasta